AnVoLe/DSP-projects/estimate_Mean_Autocorrelatioin/README.md

 ![image](https://user-images.githubusercontent.com/42914736/133139741-6ab9335d-fd98-4d88-b38a-7a31445b2b5d.png)

-we can see the the bigger block size, the smaller standard deviation and the mean does not fluctuate.
+we can see the the bigger block size, the smaller standard deviation and the mean is less fluctuating.